 We calculate posterior emissions for 95 urban areas across CONUS with 2010 populations over one million and averaging kernel sensitivities from the inversion of TROPOMI data greater than 0.2, providing the first comprehensive national analysis of urban methane emissions.
 Quantification of urban emissions depends significantly on the definition of city extent due to the presence of large emitters such as landfills on the urban periphery (e.g., Balashov et al., 2020; Plant et al., 2022).
 We follow Plant et al. (2022) and others in using the U.S. Census Topographically Integrated Geographic Encoding and Referencing system (TIGER)/Line Urban Areas to standardize the definition across CONUS (U.S. Census Bureau, 2017).
-These urban areas are responsible for almost a quarter of GHGI emissions spatially allocated using the gridded inventory from Maasakkers et al. (2016).
-The gridded inventory does not include post-meter emissions introduced in later versions of the GHGI, which we distribute by population.
-In an average city, emissions are produced by landfills (40%), gas distribution (5%), post-meter emissions (5%), wastewater (6%), and other sources that are not specific to urban areas such as livestock and oil and gas production and transmission (45%).
+These urban areas are responsible for almost a quarter of the GHGI23 emissions spatially allocated using the gridded inventory from Maasakkers et al. (2016).
+The gridded inventory does not include post-meter emissions introduced in later versions of the GHGI, which we distribute by population for this analysis.
+In an average city, emissions are produced by landfills (40%), gas distribution (5%), post-meter emissions (4%), wastewater (6%), and other sources that are not specific to urban areas such as livestock and oil and gas production and transmission (45%).

-Anthropogenic posterior emissions in these 95 urban areas total 6.0 (5.4 - 6.7) Tg a-1, 41 (27 - 58) % larger than the gridded GHGI value of 4.2 Tg a-1.
-Individual urban area emissions, listed in Table S2, increase by an average of 42 (29 - 56) %.
-These increases are much larger than the 16% increase we find in total CONUS anthropogenic emissions relative to the GHGI.
+Anthropogenic posterior emissions in these 95 urban areas total 6.0 (5.4 - 6.7) Tg a-1, 38 (24 - 54) % larger than the gridded GHGI23 value of 4.3 Tg a-1.
+Individual urban area emissions, listed in Table S2, increase by an average of 39 (27 - 52) %.
+These increases are much larger than the 13% increase we find in total CONUS anthropogenic emissions relative to the GHGI23.
 We are unable to attribute the increased emissions to individual sectors due to source co-location within urban areas at the 0.25° × 0.3125° resolution of our inversion.
-However, given that landfills account for 40% of gridded GHGI emissions in an average urban area and increase 53% relative to the GHGI, it is likely that they are responsible for a large fraction of the observed discrepancy.
-It is also likely that gas emissions, which represent less than 20% of gridded GHGI emissions in an average urban area but explain between 32% and 100% of methane emissions in many cities (Plant et al., 2019; Floerchinger et al., 2021; Sargent et al., 2021), are significantly underestimated.
+Some of the increase is likely due to uncertainty in the spatial allocation of emissions in the gridded GHGI23.
+However, given that landfills account for 40% of gridded GHGI23 emissions in an average urban area and increase 51% relative to the GHGI23, it is likely that they are responsible for a large fraction of the observed discrepancy.
+It is also likely that gas emissions, which represent less than 20% of gridded GHGI23 emissions in an average urban area but explain between 32% and 100% of methane emissions in many cities (Plant et al., 2019; Floerchinger et al., 2021; Sargent et al., 2021), are significantly underestimated.
 Finally, recent studies have shown large underestimates of methane emissions from wastewater treatment in the GHGI (Moore et al., 2023; Song et al., 2023), but increasing wastewater emissions accordingly only accounts for 2% of our observed discrepancy.
 City-specific variability prevents further attribution of urban emissions.
 Indeed, we find no correlation between the posterior emissions increase and urban area population, population change from 2000 to 2010, population density, or surface area.

 Figure 7 shows results for the top 10 methane-producing urban areas as ranked by posterior emissions from landfills, gas distribution, and wastewater.
 These 10 regions explain 35 (34 - 36) % of total urban posterior emissions.
-We find a mean increase relative to gridded GHGI emissions of 62 (41 - 88) % that is not explained by population-dependent factors such as post-meter emissions or landfilled mass.
+We find a mean increase relative to gridded GHGI23 emissions of 58 (37 - 84) % that is not explained by population-dependent factors such as post-meter emissions or landfilled mass.
 We also compare our posterior emissions to municipal inventories from New York City and Philadelphia, the only available bottom-up urban methane emission estimates.
 Our emissions are more than twice as large as these inventories, but this likely results from our consideration of broader urban areas.